miku/unzippa/README.md

 ```

 Performance: Finding 45000 files with `find`, about 2s.
 Finding files and
-running `unzip -p` on each of them: ...s.
-Using unzippall on the same fileset: ...s.
+running `unzip -p` on each of them: 13min.
+Using unzippall on the same fileset:
+4min.